FloEmmrich/spatiotemporal-reasoning/README.md

 There is a special proposition which states that a theory is a boundary, i.e. it does neither receive nor transmit axioms.
 The boundary of the grid is automatically assigned to be theories with the boundary proposition.

-The initialization is read from ``grid.txt`` in the following format:
+The initialization is read from a file provided as a command-line argument.
+The file is of the following format:
 ```
 <number of columns> <number of rows>
 <x_1> <y_1> <Axiom>